Perspectives

 -

-- Employment: Key employment measures released in April were stronger than expected.
-U.S. nonfarm payrolls (NFP) were materially above estimates and prior month levels, and the unemployment rate declined slightly month-over-month.
-Previously reported NFP data for January and February were revised modestly lower by 7,000 jobs in aggregate.
+- Employment: Key employment measures released in May were generally strong.
+U.S. nonfarm payrolls (NFP) increased month-over-month, albeit at a slower pace than the prior month, but were materially above estimates.
+The unemployment rate remained unchanged, consistent with expectations.
+Previously reported NFP data for February and March were revised modestly lower by 16,000 jobs in aggregate.

-- Interest Rates and Agency MBS Spreads: Increased inflationary pressures caused near-term rate cut expectations to decline, driving higher interest rates across the curve.
-Against the backdrop of calmer financial markets, however, interest rate volatility declined month-over-month, and Agency MBS spreads to benchmark rates tightened.
+- Interest Rates and Agency MBS Spreads: Continued inflationary pressures and increased expectations for an interest rate hike in 2026 once again drove higher interest rates across the curve month-over-month.
+Despite the fragile geopolitical backdrop and periods of intra-month volatility, financial markets retained a risk-on sentiment in May, interest rate volatility declined slightly, and Agency MBS spreads to benchmark rates tightened during the month.

 -